Bulk enrollment for Windows devices

 - A provisioning package that attempts to join an Active Directory domain or Azure Active Directory tenant that does not create a local account could make the device unreachable if the domain-join process fails due to lack of network connectivity.

 - Scripts run by the provisioning package are run in system context.
 The scripts are able to make arbitrary changes to the device file system and configurations.
-A malicious or bad script could put the device in a state that can only be recovered by reimaging or factory resetting the device.
+A malicious or bad script could put the device in a state that can only be recovered by reimaging or wiping the device.

 Problems with bulk enrollment and Company Portal